Olga Baclanova: American career

-Baclanova first came to New York City with the 1925 touring production of the Moscow Art Theatre's Lysistrata.
-Though the rest of the company returned to Russia the following year, she stayed in America.
-She would appear in a West Coast production of The Miracle, before being cast in a bit part in her debut film, The Dove in 1927.
-A statuesque blonde, Baclanova quickly established herself as a popular actress in American silent movies and achieved a notable success with The Docks of New York in 1928, directed by Josef von Sternberg.
+Baclanova came to New York City with the 1925 touring production of the Moscow Art Theatre's Lysistrata.
+When the rest of the company returned to Russia the following year, she stayed in America.
+She appeared in a West Coast production of The Miracle, before being cast in a bit part in her debut film, The Dove in 1927.
+A statuesque blonde, Baclanova quickly established herself as a popular actress in American silent movies and achieved success with The Docks of New York in 1928, directed by Josef von Sternberg.
 Later that year, she appeared in The Man Who Laughs as Duchess Josiana, the femme fatale love interest to Conrad Veidt's disfigured hero.

-The introduction of talking films proved difficult for Baclanova, as audiences did not respond to her heavy Russian accent.
+The introduction of talking films proved difficult for Baclanova due to her heavy Russian accent.
 She no longer secured leading roles, and was relegated to supporting parts.
 Her career was in decline when she was offered the role of the cruel circus performer Cleopatra in Tod Browning's film Freaks (1932).
 This horror movie, which featured actual carnival freaks, was highly controversial and screened only briefly before being withdrawn.
 It would be 30 years before Freaks gained a cult following.
 The movie did not revive Baclanova's film career, which ended in 1943.

 Baclanova worked extensively on stage in London's West End and in New York, for about 10 years starting in the mid-1930s.
 In 1943 she appeared in Claudia at the Moore Theatre in Seattle, Washington.